WELCOME TO GRAYWOOD PROPERTIES

 The leasing of a Unit shall not be considered a business or trade within the meaning of this subsection.
 This subsection shall not apply to any activity conducted by Declarant or a Builder approved by Declarant with respect to its development and sale of Graywood or its use of any Units which it owns within Graywood; and

-Any construction, erection, or placement of anything, permanently or temporarily, on the outside portions of the Unit, whether such portion is improved or unimproved, except in strict compliance with the provisions of Article IX of the Declaration, If not addressed in the Design Guidelines, The Board or the ARC, in their discretion, any prohibit or permit such things as it deems appropriate.
+Any construction, erection, or placement of anything, permanently or temporarily, on the outside portions of the Unit, whether such portion is improved or unimproved, except in strict compliance with the provisions of Article IX of the Declaration, If not addressed in the Design Guidelines, The Board or the NCC, in their discretion, any prohibit or permit such things as it deems appropriate.
 This shall include, without limitation, trailers, tents, shacks, barns, prefabricated or relocated structures, mailboxes, signs, basketball hoops, swing sets and similar sports and play equipment; garbage cans; ornamental lawn figures; above-ground swimming pools; fountains; and hedges, walls, dog runs, animal pens, or fences of any kind including, without limitation, invisible pet fences.

 Notwithstanding the above, holiday decorations which are located or visible from outside a Unit may be displayed if the decoration are of the kinds normally displayed in single family residential neighborhoods, are of reasonable size and scope, and do not disturb other Owners and residents by excessive light or sound emission or by causing an unreasonable amount of spectator traffic.
 Holiday decorations may be displayed in season only from November 1 to January 31, during other times of the year, from one week before to one week after any nationally recognized holiday.

 Items classified as an adornment may not be placed on the exterior of the home.
 Adornments in their ordinary, generally accepted meanings, is a decoration that is not considered part of the architecture of the home.
-The Board or the ARC, in their discretion, any prohibit or permit such things as it deems appropriate.
+The Board or the NCC, in their discretion, any prohibit or permit such things as it deems appropriate.

 Window treatments or lining visible from the exterior of the home must be of neutral color.
 No primary or bright colors will be permitted.
 Temporary window coverings should consist of paper temporary shades.
 In no circumstances will aluminum foil, cardboard, or bed sheets be allowed as a covering for the windows.